Daily Occupancy & Capacity Data Validation

 Bridging & Triage programs (not published to open data)

 The City’s live dashboard shows 29 people in Bridging & Triage programs on May 14, 2026.
-This program type is not present in the CKAN open-data export at all — the programs are tracked in the City’s internal operational system but not published to the open data portal.
-BonQuery cannot reproduce this figure from open data, and the row is labelled accordingly in the table above.
+This program type does not appear in the CKAN open-data export at all — the programs are tracked in the City’s internal operational system but not published to the open data portal.
+BonQuery cannot reproduce this figure from open data, and the row is labelled accordingly in the main table.
+BonQuery will contact the City to see whether it is willing to add this program type to its CKAN dataset, either going forward or retroactively.
+This is the most significant omission between the City’s table and the CKAN dataset.

 The takeaway

-BonQuery’s table is fully reproducible by anyone from published open data: the CKAN export, the aggregation function, and this comparison page together constitute a complete audit trail.
-The live dashboard draws on internal system state that is not fully present in the CKAN export.
-These are different tools for different questions: the live dashboard is designed for daily operational decisions; BonQuery’s table is designed for longitudinal, reproducible research.
+BonQuery’s table is built entirely from the City’s published open data.
+The CKAN export, BonQuery’s aggregation of the raw data to reproduce the City’s tables, and this comparison page together form a complete audit trail.
+The City’s daily dashboard draws on internal system state not fully present in the open-data export.

 Contains information licensed under the Open Government Licence – Toronto.
 Source: City of Toronto Open Data — Daily Shelter & Overnight Service Occupancy & Capacity.
 Aggregated by BonQuery.